-This course is designed for the college-bound music major planning a career in the music field or desiring indepth knowledge of music theory and composition.
+This course is designed for the college-bound music major planning a career in the music field or desiring in-depth knowledge of music theory and composition.
 Advanced concepts in harmony and analysis are emphasized as well as the continued development of aural skills.

 All students enrolled in the course will be required to take the AP Music Theory exam in May.
-AP Exams include a mandatory fee charged by the College Board which must be paid by in advance prior to taking the exam.
+AP Exams include a mandatory fee charged by the College Board which must be paid prior to taking the exam.

-Grades: 11, 12 Prerequisites: 87 or higher in Music Theory IB (864) and permission of the Department Chair.
+Prerequisites: 87 or higher in Music Theory IB (864) and permission of the Department Chair.

-PRACTICAL DV FILMMAKING (850) 0.5 Credit Level: CP I
+PRACTICAL DV FILMMAKING (850)